 The quantitative aspect of the expected credit loss begins with the use of an Autoregressive Distributed Lag (ARDL) model.
 The ARDL model indicates that expected credit losses are largely explained by borrower specific information such as credit score, debt servicing ratios, borrower equity and age and are not a function of statistics or forecasts of national economic performance.
-As a result, the firm incorporates borrower specific information to estimate the probability of default over the life of the mortgage to estimate expected credit losses.
-In instances where qualitative information about a mortgage indicates that the borrower may have experienced an increase in credit risk, the firm incorporates the new information and re-estimates the probability of default.
+As a result, the firm incorporates borrower specific information to estimate the probability of default over the life of the mortgage indicates that the borrower may have experienced an increase in credit risk, the firm incorporates the new information and re-estimates the probability of default.
 This new estimate is then used to evaluate the probability of default between the occurrence of the increased credit risk and the end of the mortgage term.
 In all cases, the probability of default is used as a weighting factor in determining expected credit losses on each individual mortgage within the portfolio.